 Nah.
 We already hit it.

-Price includes: A week of floating the length of Grand Canyon National Park on a 14-person motorized raft; 7 nights of riverside camping, including 2-person tents and sleeping bags; Accommodations at a hotel in Las Vegas on first and last nights, typically in 2-bedroom, 2-bathroom suites with one large bed in each room; Transfers between Las Vegas and the Grand Canyon at start and end of raft trip; All meals during the rafting, with complimentary soft drinks, wine, and beer; Welcome reception in Las Vegas on Day 1; farewell happy hour with appetizers in Las Vegas after return from rafting; Experienced professional river guide and assistant, plus HE Travel Tour leader; Contribution to Grand Canyon Conservation Fund; Belknap’s Waterproof Grand Canyon River Guidebook.
+Price includes: A week of floating the length of Grand Canyon National Park on a 14-person motorized raft; 7 nights of riverside camping, including 2-person tents and sleeping bags; Accommodations at a hotel in Las Vegas on first and last nights, typically in 2-bedroom, 2-bathroom suites with one large bed in each room; Transfers between Las Vegas and the Grand Canyon at start and end of raft trip; All meals during the rafting, with complimentary soft drinks, wine, and beer; Welcome reception in Las Vegas on Day 1; farewell dinner in Las Vegas after returning from rafting; Experienced professional river guide and assistant, plus HE Travel Tour Host; Contribution to Grand Canyon Conservation Fund; Belknap’s Waterproof Grand Canyon River Guidebook.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Airfare to and from Las Vegas; Transfers between Las Vegas airport and hotel; Dinner on arrival day; Gratuities for guides.
+Not included: Airfare to and from Las Vegas; Transfers between Las Vegas airport and hotel; Gratuities for guides and host.

 Optional Tour Choices: